DeltaDynamo/DeltaDynamo.github.io/_blog/miscellaneous/google-gen-ai-leadership-certification/gcp_gen_ai_leader_certification.md

 * **Google Cloud services & APIs for agents**

-  * Storage & compute: *Cloud Storage, Cloud Functions, Cloud Run* - Cloud Run Functions and Cloud Run provide serverless platforms fro deploying gen ai applications which use gemini api.
+- 🔹 Cloud Storage

+  - What it is: Highly durable, scalable, and secure object storage service for unstructured data (files, images, backups, logs).

+  - Use Case: Storing millions of product images or backing up company databases.

+- 🔹 Cloud Run

+  - What it is: A serverless container execution environment — you run apps packaged in containers without managing servers.

+  - Use Case: Deploying a backend microservice for an AI chatbot that scales up only when customers use it.

+- 🔹 Cloud Functions

+  - What it is: Lightweight event-driven serverless functions (run snippets of code in response to events, e.g., file upload, API call).

+  - Use Case: Auto-resizing images when uploaded into Cloud Storage.

 * Low Code, No Code Platform: *App Script & App Sheet*
 * Lite Runtime: This is used for deployment of AI models on on device applications.

 * **When to use Vertex AI Studio vs. Google AI Studio**